mongodb-partners/maap-framework/docs/maap-docs/docs/quick-starts/anthropic.md

 ### Security Considerations

 - AWS credentials are expected to be set as environment variables
-- SSH key for Git repository access is read from a file and passed securely
 - MongoDB Atlas credentials and API keys are passed as CloudFormation parameters

 ### Customization